Testify-bw/Backend/README.md

 - to verify that the password meets a minimum length
 - to verify that the role is either `student` or `instructor`

 When one of the above tests fail the server will send back an object with a message property which describes that an error has been encountered.
 The second property of the object is an array containing error messages for the failed tests.
-For example, when a user attempts to register an account with no role specified, the server returns the following object: `{message: 'Invalid registration information was provided, see errors for details.', errors: ['Role must be 'student' or 'instructor.']`
+For example, when a user attempts to register an account with no role specified, the server returns the following object: `{message: 'x registration error(s) were encountered. ', errors: ['Role must be 'student' or 'instructor.']`

+### Login